umbraco/UmbracoDocs/Getting-Started/Data/Defining-content/index.md

 Document Types can define entire pages or more limited content that can be reused on other nodes ie. a SEO group.
 This means that you are in complete control of what type of content can be created where.

-Content types define what an end user see and can interact with when they are working in the Umbraco backoffice.
-So for a "Blog post" content type, if the end user needs to be able to create a thumbnail, or insert a name and an image of an author, then it needs to be defined in the content type.
-All blog posts using the "Blog post" content type, will then give the end user the choice to fill in a thumbnail, author name and an author image.
+Document Types define what an end user see and can interact with when they are working in the Umbraco backoffice.
+So for a "Blog post" Document Type, if the end user needs to be able to create a thumbnail, or insert a name and an image of an author, then it needs to be defined in the Document Type.
+All blog posts using the "Blog post" Document Type, will then give the end user the choice to fill in a thumbnail, author name and an author image.

 ### Properties